WalkerJH/legalmation-backend-challenge/readme.md

 ## Web App
 After running the app locally, open it by navigating to http://127.0.0.1:5000/. \
 Click **browse** to select an xml file you have generated from a legal complaint.
+Only xml files generated with ABBYY FineReader will be accepted.
 Then, click **Upload & Process**.

 You will be redirected to JSON containing your plaintiffs and defendants.
 From there, you can save the page to your machine.